 If you entered your OATH ID correctly, it may be that there are no new charges on your account and no new bill ready for you to pay.
 If you have entered your OATH ID correctly and you know that you owe money on your account, please contact the Department of Finance.
 When you contact us, please provide your OATH ID and the date that you tried to find your bill.

 The search will display a maximum of 200 violations.
 If you have additional violations, they will not display until you have made payments on the violations listed here.
-Should you have additional questions, you may contact the Department of Finance's Legal Affairs Division by contacting us.
+Should you have additional questions, you may contact the Department of Finance via our online portal.

-If your ECB violation is blocked from online payment, it has been referred to either the Sheriff’s Office or a New York City marshal for collection.
-For more information on how to pay your ECB violation, please contact the Department of Finance's Legal Affairs Division by by contacting us.
+If your ECB violation is blocked from online payment, it has been referred to either the Sheriff or a New York City marshal for collection.
+For more information on how to pay your blocked ECB violation, please contact the Department of Finance via our Customer Service Portal.

-For more information about OATH-Adjudicated ECB Violations Settlement Program, visit the Department of Finance’s OATH-Adjudicated ECB Violations Settlement Program page.
+For more information about OATH-Adjudicated ECB Judgments Settlement Program, visit the Department of Finance’s OATH-Adjudicated ECB Judgments Settlement Program page.